tracktwo/xcomsave/KNOWN.md

 # Meld

 Meld is located in an array after `Meld "Command1.TheWorld:PersistentLevel.XGBattleDesc_0"`.
-Please note that this array hold the amount you found since the beginning of the game and not your current amount.
+Please note that this array stores the amount you found since the beginning of the game and not your current amount.

 # Team Members